Birmingham Small Arms Company: Aviation

 During the war Daimler had built enormous numbers of aero engines and aircraft and by the end was building 80 Airco de Havilland bombers a month.
-In February 1920 BSA amalgamated with what was the world's largest aircraft manufacturer, Aircraft Manufacturing Company (Airco), Airco's main plant at Hendon had employed between 7,000 and 8,000 people.
+In February 1920, BSA acquired Aircraft Manufacturing Company (Airco), the world's largest aircraft manufacturer; Airco's main plant at Hendon had employed between 7,000 and 8,000 people.
 The Airco group of companies had turned out a new aircraft every 45 minutes.

 Within days BSA discovered Airco was in a far more serious financial state than George Holt Thomas had revealed.
 Holt Thomas was immediately dropped from his new seat on the BSA board and all BSA's new acquisitions were placed in the hands of a liquidator.
 Some of the businesses were allowed to continue for some years, Aircraft Transport and Travel's assets being eventually rolled into Daimler Air Hire to make Daimler Airway Limited.
 BSA failed to pay a dividend for the following four years while it tried to recover from its losses.
 Some relief was achieved when in March 1924 Daimler Airway and its management became the major constituent of Imperial Airways.

 As well as the Daimler car range, BSA Cycles Ltd re-entered the car market under the BSA name in 1921 with a V-twin engined light car followed by four-cylinder models up to 1926, when the name was temporarily dropped.
 In 1929 a new range of 3- and 4-wheel cars appeared and production of these continued until 1936.

 By the end of 1924 difficult economic conditions left the bulk of BSA profits coming from cars and cycles.
 There were no sales of arms for military purposes in spite of large new facilities built at Government's request.
 The shares in Pennsylvania's Jessop Steel Co were disposed of without loss.
 During 1928 there was a drastic reorganisation of the business of some BSA subsidiaries.

 By 1930 the BSA Group's primary activities were BSA cycles and Daimler vehicles.

 Car production under the BSA name ceased in the 1930s.
 BSA remained the largest manufacturer of motorcycles but the market was less than half the size of the late 1920s and production was unprofitable yet the value of BSA's motor cars and cycles was now more than half group turnover.

 Lanchester

 In 1931 the Lanchester Motor Company at Sparkbrook was acquired and production of their cars transferred to Daimler's Coventry works.
 The first new product was a version of the Daimler Light Twenty or 16/20 and called Lanchester 15/18.

-Economic conditions began to improve in the mid 1930s and BSA's activities and profits all grew sharply.
+Economic conditions began to improve in the mid-1930s and BSA's activities and profits all grew sharply.
 International tensions added more activity.
 An aero engine shadow factory was built and entered production during 1938.
 Motor cycle sales shrank but BSA maintained its relative position.
 1937's new British registrations fell from 57,000 to 46,500.
 Defence and military equipment including Daimler's Scout car were in heavy demand in Britain and in export markets.